There are many reasons why someone could need a blood transfusion, such as:

 - getting a blood transfusion or an organ transplant in the past year

 - having HIV or testing positive for hepatitis B or C

 - having had leukemia, lymphoma, or other cancers of the blood

 - having an inherited blood clotting disorder

-- being a man who’s had sexual contact with other men within the past year
+- being a man who’s had sexual contact with other men within the past three months

 It’s important to discuss these things when you arrive at the clinic to determine if any of them apply to you.